 Fourth, Milk Boosting Helpers:

+Of course my Milk Dust protein powder is a wonderful milk booster, but there are other supplements that work as well.
 One of my most popular posts on this blog is one I wrote about increasing milk supply.
 I know lots of tricks to keep your supply up and one of them is Fenugreek tea.
 I drank this stuff while I was still pregnant, to help my supply before any of my babies arrived.
 This tea is fantastic!
 It works really well for me, and I don’t really like the taste, so I mix it with some almond milk and stevia.
 Other milk helpers or boosters that I love are the Stork Liquid Gold,

 Giving your body the nutrients, herbs and vitamins it needs to produce milk really helps!
 Don’t be afraid to try a couple different products to see what really helps you.
 Fenugreek worked really well for me.
 I also have some great recipes I love that are healthy treats, all focused on increasing your milk supply.

 Many times, mamas don’t think they are losing weight because their core isn’t repaired, and they develop Diastis Recti.
 I have a small bit of it, with an umbilical hernia.
 I talk all about it in this post.
 Sometimes we can think we aren’t losing weight, because our tummy stays flabby, but in all reality we have lost weight, but our core is in need of some serious help.
 As a part of my program, The Postpartum Cure, I developed a 3-week system to strengthen your abs and rebuild your pelvic floor.
 I KNOW how awkward things can be when your core and pelvic floor are out of whack after baby.
 It can be difficult just to engage your pelvic floor at all.
 This program is an in-depth, video workout program with detailed explanations on how to breath, move and points to remember while you are doing the exercises.